Auto apprentice headed to WorldSkills

 Representing country ‘an honour’

-Program chair Bryce Nelson (Auto Body Repair and Refinish ’93) says the polytechnic is often well-represented at skills competitions, which is a credit to a “great group of instructors” working with apprentices.
+Bryce Nelson, chair of the Auto Body Technician program, says the polytechnic is often well-represented at skills competitions, which is a credit to a “great group of instructors” working with apprentices.

 Afzal is a good student, Nelson says, adding his performances at recent skills competitions reflects his commitment to push himself.
 “I think he’ll do well.
 We’ll be rooting for him.”